ExcogitatorWarrior/AI-control-base-service/README.md

 WHATEVER.
 IF YOU THINK YOU CAN MAKE ME SAD, IT'S NEVER WILL BE.
 I'LL KEEP FOLLOW PLAN.
 GG.

 NEVER KNEW, BEING ROMEO IS A CRIME.

+"Romeo commits suicide upon hearing falsely of Juliet's death"

+"Romeo, an only child like Juliet, is one of the most important characters of the play, and has a consistent presence throughout it.
+His role as an idealistic lover has led the word "Romeo" to become a synonym for a passionate male lover in various languages.
+Although often treated as such, it is not clear that "Montague" is a surname in the modern sense."